Willy8m/Image-processing/README.md

 # Analysis of the paper: A new k out of n secret image sharing scheme in visual cryptography

 > This is the final project of the course "Image Processing and Artificial Vision" from the Physics degree imparted at UB.
-In the code directory, you will find both the code to demonstrate the flaws of the method, and the code to create an nth-order Shamir polynomial.
+In the "Code" directory, you will find both the code to demonstrate the flaws of the method, and the code to create an nth-order Shamir polynomial.
 In the "Papers" directory you will find both Shakar's paper and our analysis report.

 ## About the project